atharaq/atharaq.github.io/cs2-f23/lesson1.md

 <details>
 <summary>Check your answer</summary>
-<p>I suggest you try this out on your own machine / on CodingRooms.</p>
+<p>I suggest you try this out on your own machine / on replit.</p>
-<p>When I try this out on CodingRooms, I get the following:
+<p>When I try this out on replit, I get the following:
 <pre>
 0.7999999999999999
 0.8